CEI-lab/ece3400-2017/docs/index.md

 ## Semester Project

-In teams of 6-8 people, you will design, fabricate, and program a robot to explore a maze.
+In teams of 5-7 people, you will design, fabricate, and program a robot to explore a maze.
 The robot microcontroller will be based on an Arduino Uno; the default propulsion method will be differential drive with continuous rotation servos.
 The robot will traverse the maze by following black lines on a white floor; it must also be able to detect walls, an audible start signal, and treasures emitting infrared light at different frequencies.
 The robot must continuously transmit its progress wirelessly to a base station (also based on Arduino Uno).
 This base station will communicate with an FPGA that in turn must drive a screen through a VGA interface.
 Points will be awarded for speed, accuracy, and innovative design methods.
-The entire robot can cost no more than $100; this chart shows how the price is calculated.
+The entire robot can cost no more than $100; this [chart](Cost.md) shows how the price is calculated.

 All designs must be documented throughout the semester on a group website.
 The goal is for these websites to be used as a source of reference for future classes.
 Accordingly, they will be graded with respect to thoroughness and clarity.
 To give teams a competitive advantage, we ask everyone to keep explicit code and circuit designs private until the end of the semester, however.